holos-run/holos/doc/md/technical-overview.md

 ## Use Case

-One of the development teams at the fictional Bank of Holos wants to deploy a simple web app they're working on for an experimental project.
+One of the development teams at the fictional Bank of Holos wants to deploy a simple web app for an experimental project they're working on.

-The platform team at the bank wants to build a simple golden path for dev teams to provision resources for projects they're working on.
+The platform team at the bank wants to build a simple golden path for teams to provision projects consistently and easily in compliance with the bank's policies.

-The development teams are very busy, they don't want to spend time dealing with the complexity of Kubernetes just to deploy their container.

 ### Platform Team

 The platform team builds a golden path for development teams to register their project with the platform.
-When a project start, the platform team needs to manage quite a few resources.
+In compliance with bank policy, the platform team needs to manage important security resources for each new project.
 All of these resources can be derived from only 3 pieces of information.

 1. The name of the project the dev team is working on.
 2. The name of the team who currently owns the project.
 3. The services, if any, the project is exposing.

-The platform team defines a structure to enable the dev team to register these three pieces of information with the platform.
+The platform team defines a structure for the dev team to register this information.
 This structure provides the golden path for the dev team.

 The development team registers their experimental project, creatively named "experiment" by submitting a pull request that contains this information.